Benefits of a Good Dog!

 Good Dog!
 Service Canines are trained to perform a variety of specific tasks that can benefit individuals with disabilities.

-Learn more about how these tasks are used and the known benefits to help you determine whether a Good Dog!
-Service Canine is a fit for your child's needs.
+Explore how these tasks work and the benefits they offer to help you decide if a Good Dog!
+Service Canine is the right fit for your child’s needs.

 PRESSURE